Rollover crash reported on Redwood Highway - KOBI-TV NBC5 / KOTI-TV NBC2

-JOSEPHINE COUNTY, Ore. – A rollover crash on Interstate 5 is believed to have been caused by a fight between occupants.
+JOSEPHINE COUNTY, Ore. – A rollover crash on in Josephine County is believed to have been caused by a fight between occupants.

 Rural Metro Fire said on the morning of October 16, an SUV rolled over on Highway 199/Redwood Highway near milepost 5.